-Start by preparing a complete and comprehensive budget using the budget template, which can be downloaded in the e-application form as described in section 5.2.1.
+Start by preparing a complete and comprehensive budget using the budget template, which can be downloaded in the e-application form.
 The budget template is only available in English.
 When the budget is completed, it must be uploaded to the application form in e-grant under the "Upload Budget" step.
 Please see "Introduction" in the application form for more details on how to upload the template.